RRIL97/InstagramPhotoDownloader/README.md

 2) Picture Downloader - can be used after the link scraping stage (Utilizes 50 threads)

-The entire fetched link list will be saved on the same work directory of the program.
-(Format is **inputUsername.txt)
+The entire fetched link list will be saved on the same work directory of the program (Format is WorkDirectory//inputUsername.txt).